quincycheng/cicd/README.md

 # CICD Demo

 ## Purpose
-This repo serves for preparing a CI/CD pipeline environment for testing
+This repo demostrates how to secure CI/CD pipeline using CyberArk Conjur

 ## Install